 Fishing salmon by boat in Tornio / Torne River in Lapland

 Once the starting point is reached, we switch off the engine and take it out of the water.
-Then we cast the lures.
+Then we set the lures to the water.
 There is no rod restriction on the Tornio river, and in accordance with the fisherman’s experience and preference, 3 to 7 rods are placed.
-The guide serves as a rower and fisherman, casting lures or setting flies to swim.
-The boat is rowed upstream so that the rods face downstream, and the fish see the lures or flies long before they can see the boat.
+The guide serves as a rower and fisherman, setting lures or flies to swim.
+The boat is rowed a bow upstream so that the rods face downstream, and the fish see the lures or flies long before they can see the boat.
 In familiar places, the boat will zigzag downstream, and in particularly good places, such as a pit or near large rocks, the rower can spin lures more than once.
-When the area has been fished, the lures are lifted up, and the guide rows to a new spot, or the group has a coffee break to admire the landscape if the salmon are not biting.
+When the area has been fished, the lures are lifted up, and the guide drives to a new spot, or the group has a coffee break to admire the landscape if the salmon are not biting.

 The rower should know the rules for fishing and the principles for movement on the water.
 On the Tornio river, the catch quota is 1 salmon per fisherman per day.
 The minimum salmon size is 50 cm.
 If the fish is released, fishing may continue on the same day.
 When you move via boat, avoid other rowboats and fishing boats, and join fishing sites quietly.
 When on the water, always be courteous and practice common sense.